Friday, October 14, 2022

 The first order of business was to pick up our registration packets and put all the tags on our things (bike, bike box, bag) and wristbands on ourselves.

 The top wristband in the above photo provided identification and your subgroup (red, yellow, green, blue, or purple) and was used most often to get your bike, which was tagged with the same number, out of the guarded corral.
 You got the orange wristband if you purchased the laundry service (collected after day 2, 4, and 6 and returned the next morning) and identified your laundry bag.
 The bottom band was your tent number in your subgroup, assigned by sequence of arrival.
-The number, and hence that paper band, changed every day - having that number on your wrist came in handy.
+The number, and hence that paper band, changed every day - having that number on your wrist came in handy…stay tuned.

 The second order of business was to build your bike and turn in your bike box.
 Fortunately the weather was nice, otherwise building your bike outdoors would have been difficult/miserable: